The manufacturing job of the future: clean, urban, and better paid

 Ironically, he says, the move towards training manufacturing employees is a return to a practice that was once common in the 1950s and 1960s.
 Still he says, much of the new manufacturing is still early days and there are not a lot of these kinds of jobs just yet.

-Back at the Navy Yard, Matthew Putnam surveys the inside of a cavernous factory that will soon house Nanotronics office and manufacturing.
+Back at the Navy Yard, Matthew Putman surveys the inside of a cavernous factory that will soon house Nanotronics office and manufacturing.
 “It’s the oldest building,” he says marveling at the legacy, “I guess they made submarines in here, the very first ones.
 Turn of the century.”

 The company is planning to install a criss-crossing mezzanine in the space, intended to create opportunities for workers from different departments to run into each other and exchange ideas.
-Putnam says business offices will be upstairs and downstairs alongside cleaning rooms and manufacturing setups.
+Putman says business offices will be upstairs and downstairs alongside clean rooms and manufacturing setups.
 “It’s part of mixing things up and making sure everything’s integrated,” he says.

 It’s a notion that has its roots in Bell Labs’s famous campus, part of the last era of manufacturers, from a very different time than this new wave of industry.
 Lawmakers have been fighting to keep manufacturing in the New York economy for a long time, but have had little success.
 Perhaps no one thought it was coming back?

-“I would have never thought 10 years ago that we would be building this here,” said Putnam.
+“I would have never thought 10 years ago that we would be building this here,” said Putman.

-Note: Correction: A previous version of this article misspelled the name of Nanotronics CEO Matthew Putman.
-It has also been updated to note the correct location of Chobani’s factory.